 Horn Lake is a medium-sized city located in the state of Mississippi.
-With a population of 26,915 people and seven constituent neighborhoods, Horn Lake is the tenth largest community in Mississippi.
+With a population of 26,736 people and six constituent neighborhoods, Horn Lake is the 13th largest community in Mississippi.

-The per capita income in Horn Lake in 2010 was $18,940, which is upper middle income relative to Mississippi, and lower middle income relative to the rest of the US.
-This equates to an annual income of $75,760 for a family of four.
+The per capita income in Horn Lake in 2018 was $22,125, which is middle income relative to Mississippi, and lower middle income relative to the rest of the US.
+This equates to an annual income of $88,500 for a family of four.
 However, Horn Lake contains both very wealthy and poor people as well.

 Horn Lake is an extremely ethnically-diverse city.
 The people who call Horn Lake home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Horn Lake residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Horn Lake include German, English, Italian, and French .
+The greatest number of Horn Lake residents report their race to be Black or African-American, followed by White.
+Important ancestries of people in Horn Lake include Irish, German, English, Scottish, and African.

 The most common language spoken in Horn Lake is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and Polish.